Noel-Cyriac/CSV-to-JSON-converter/README.md

 # CSV to JSON Converter

 A production-style standalone Java application built on Java 21 and Maven.
-It scans a directory for CSV files, converts them into pretty-printed JSON files, prevents duplicate processing using a metadata ledger, maintains execution and results logs, and supports manual or scheduled retries with a maximum retry limit.
+It scans a directory for CSV files, converts them into pretty-printed JSON files (with automatic data type inference), prevents duplicate processing using a metadata ledger, maintains execution and results logs, and supports manual or scheduled retries with a maximum retry limit.

 ---